renebrucknerjnr/obsidian-html-md-shortcuts/README.md

 <video src="popUpTxtExample.mp4" width="350" muted loop autoplay>&lt;video&gt; not supported</video>

 > Use `<i id="help"></i>` to get a list of useable classes.

-> Use the `demo` command to get a demonstration of tge plugin.
+> Use the `demo` command to get a demonstration of the plugin.

 ## Install through terminal: